aws-solutions-library-samples/guidance-for-responsible-content-moderation-with-ai-services-on-aws/README.md

-After deployment, you can get an url of your content moderation url in output cdk. image-moderation-workshop.ImageModerationimagemoderationworkshopEndpoint** = https://**.execute-api.**.amazonaws.com/prod/ As this api is protected, you must specify a user who has the permission to invoke this api to test with AWS IAM V4 auth.
+After deployment, you can get an url of your content moderation url in output cdk. image-moderation-workshop.ImageModerationimagemoderationworkshopEndpoint** = https://**.execute-api.**.amazonaws.com/prod/ As this api is protected, you must specify a user who has the permission to invoke this api to test with AWS IAM V4 auth in your client.
+Alternatively, you can test via APIGateway Console, please refer to [API Gateway console test](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-test-method.html).
 You can post data as the following,
     {
       "Image": {
         "Url": "image url, you can put tulip image or some moderation image"